lenddoefl/filters/docs/index.rst

 *Validation and data pipelining made easy!*

-The Filters library provides an easy and readable way to create complex data validation and processing pipelines.
+The Filters library provides an easy and readable way to create complex data validation and processing pipelines, including:

+- Validating complex JSON structures in API requests or config files.
+- Parsing timestamps and converting to UTC.
+- Converting Unicode strings to NFC, normalizing line endings and removing unprintable characters.

+And much more!

 Here are a few simple examples: